selgik/selgik/README.md

 -  ⏰  How to reduce time and error working in Excel?
 Go to Automate-data-entry
 -  🧹  How to clean and prepare data for analysis?
 Go to SQL-practice
 -  📊  How to visualize findings?
 Go to Data-visualization
-- :dart: How to validate data for visualization?
+- :dart: How to use SQL to understand data before visualizing them?
 Go to SQL-BigQuery-to-Tableau

 <!---
 👋 Hi, I'm Sylvia!
 Here I posted data analytics projects for your inspiration!